MicrosoftDocs/power-pages-docs/power-pages-docs/configure/power-fx.md

 ### Important considerations

-The following are some important considerations to be aware of when using Power Fx formula bar in Power Pages:
+Consider the following guidelines when you use the Power Fx formula bar in Power Pages:

 - **Start with an equals sign**: Text can be entered directly as the value.
-However, to initiate a Power Fx expression, it should begin with an '=' (equal sign) such as in the following example.
+To initiate a Power Fx expression, it must begin with an '=' (equal sign) as shown in the following example:

     ```power-fx
     =Concatenate("Hello, ", User.FullName)